Sangiovese is Italy like Cabernet is France: they are wines that express a viticultural and wine-making identity. (Giacomo Tachis)

 It is believed that this kind of grape was also known over 2000 years ago and that was used by Etruscan for wine production.

-Etymology of the word “Sangiovese”
+The etymology of the word “Sangiovese”

 Source: Podere La Marronaia